-- 1. (i) (c) Ausable - (ii) (d) both (a) and (b) - (iii) (c) A secret agent's life is not that adventurous as assumed. - (iv) (c) exciting - (v) (c) Ausable - 2.
-Ausable, despite his different appearance, was a smarter detective than Max.
+- 1. (i) (c) Ausable - (ii) you met an uninteresting person whereas you expectations of a detective were different. - (iii) (c) A secret agent's life is not that adventurous as assumed. - (iv) exciting - 2.
+Ausable despite his different appearance was a smarter detective than max.
 He weaves a wonderful make-believe story for which Max falls.
 Even though he was not ready.
 He acts smartly and comes out of a tricky situation victorious.
-His intelligence and presence separated him from Max. - 3.
+His intelligence and presence separated his from Max. - 3.
+Ausable weaves a credible description about how his office was a part of a bigger apartment and the next room had a direct access through the balcony.
+To make his story more believable he further told how somebody broke into his room through the balcony earlier.
+Ausable also told Max that there is police at the door to protect the important papers.
+Max believed his story and jumped into the balcony, which was not there and fell down. - 4.
 Ausable recognised him instantly as Max, a rival secret agent.
 He was carrying an automatic pistol, which he was now pointing at Ausable and Fowler.
 Max was thin and medium height.
-He had a sly looking expression on his face. - 4.
-Ausable weaves a credible description about how his office was a part of a bigger apartment and the next room had a direct access through the balcony.
-To make his story more believable he further told how somebody broke into his room through the balcony earlier.
-Ausable also told Max that there is police at the door to protect the important papers.
-Max believed his story and jumped into the balcony, which was not there and fell down. - 5.
+He had a sly looking expression on his face. - 5.
 Certainly, a calm mind can help us to tackle the most difficult situations.
 If Ausable had panicked and did something fishy and dicey, then Max probably would have killed him.
 But Ausable kept his cool.
 With his calm mind he fabricated a believable story of a balcony outside his room.
 He used the knock made by room service in his favour by telling Max that he had called police for protection of the documents.
 Ausable dealt with the situation using alertness of mind and acting promptly and smartly.
 In real life too we should always focus and keep calm in difficult and unexpected situations and not panic because such actions can, hamper our thinking.
 If we keep our mind cool and focused, then only can we find ways to get out of crunch situations.